apollographql/router/.changesets/maint_bryn_otel_update.md

 * The default service name for metrics is now `unknown_service` as per the [OpenTelemetry spec](https://opentelemetry.io/docs/concepts/sdk-configuration/general-sdk-configuration/#otel_service_name).

   Users should ensure to configure service name via router.yaml, or via the `OTEL_SERVICE_NAME` environment variable.

-  We will be following bring tracing into alignment in future.

 * The order of priority for setting service name has been brought into line with the rest of the router configuration.
 The order of priority is now:
   1. `OTEL_RESOURCE_ATTRIBUTES` environment variable